 Heavy-duty commercial engine hardware and aftertreatment requirements have evolved over time to support increased efficiency and to reduce emissions.
 As a result, the engine lubricant needs to provide continued protection in engines operating at higher temperatures and also plays a key role in prolonging the life of advanced aftertreatment devices.
 The lubricant is also tasked to provide this protection for longer as the periods between service intervals continue to expand.
-To ensure heavy-duty diesel engine lubricants continue to meet the latest demands from the ACEA members, the revisions expected later in 2021 to the ACEA Heavy-Duty Engine Oil Sequences will incorporate performance changes together with both new and replacement tests.
+To ensure heavy-duty diesel engine lubricants continue to meet the latest demands from the ACEA members, the 2022 revisions to the ACEA Heavy-Duty Engine Oil Sequences incorporate performance changes together with both new and replacement tests.

-The proposed ACEA 2021 sequences take into account key trends happening in the vehicle parc.
-The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both containing important new tests including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
-ACEA 2021 also sees the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.
+The upcoming ACEA 2022 sequences will take into account key trends happening in the vehicle parc.
+The upgrade will introduce two new categories, ACEA E8 (replacing ACEA E6) and ACEA E11 (replacing ACEA E9), both will contain important new tests, including the Volvo T-13 oxidation test and Caterpillar Oil Aeration Test (COAT).
+ACEA 2022 will also see the introduction of the Daimler OM471 piston cleanliness test as a replacement for the OM501LA test in select categories; using engine hardware that is more representative of technology found in modern vehicles being manufactured today.

 The upgrade to higher-performing engine lubricants has relevance across the globe.
 In China, the ACEA 2022 Oil Sequences will play an important part in enabling a successful implementation of the China VI emission standard with a focus on ACEA E8; reducing engine wear, reducing ash build-up and avoiding DPF blockages.